 - Côte d'Ivoire, Guinea... the "Tournons La Page" movement worried about the lack of alternation (2020) - RFI Article

 In the countries where our movement is active, the wind of democracy in the 1990s has remained a light breeze.
 Despite the opening up to multiparty politics, the holding of competitive elections (at least in showcases), sometimes with greater freedom of expression, to meet the requirements of donors, real democracy has made little progress there.
-The even the possibility of alternating at the top is far from certain.
+Even the possibility of alternating at the top is far from certain.
 The separation of powers (executive, judicial, legislative, but also economic and military), a fundamental condition for democratic functioning, is hardly respected.

 The usual tools of democracy - elections in the first instance - are regularly misused to serve the ruling power.
 The international community, more often than not, comes to terms with these sham democracies, shining in its silence in the wake of rigged elections.